TritonDataCenter/sdc-amon/README.md

 - A "notification" is a message sent for an alarm to one or more contacts associated with that monitor.
 An alarm may result in many notifications through its lifetime.

-# Design Overview

-There is an "Amon Master" HTTP server that runs in the "amon" headnode special zone.
-This is the endpoint for the "Amon API".
-The Amon Master stores long-lived Amon system data (monitors, contacts, checks) in UFDS and shorter-lived data in a local redis.

-There is an "Amon Relay" (which could be a tree of Amon Relays if necessary) running on each node global zone to ferry (1) check/monitor configuration down to end Amon Agents where checks are run; and (2) events up from agents to the master for handling.

-There is an "Amon Agent" running at each location where the support checks need to run.
-For starters we only require an agent in each node global zone.
-Eventually we may include an agent inside zones (communicating out via a zsocket) and VMs (not sure how communicating out) to support checks that must run inside.